 Adjustment of status is when a non-immigrant visa holder "adjusts status" to that of a legal permanent resident, or green card holder.
-An example would be a student visa holder marrying a U.S. citizen and "adjusting status" to that of a legal permanent resident green card holder, based on their...Read more »
+An example would be a student visa holder marrying a U.S. citizen and "adjusting status" to that of a legal permanent resident green card...Read more »

 Local law enforcement can choose to work with ICE, but they can also choose not to.
 States and municipalities do not have any obligation to enforce federal laws, including immigration enforcement.
 It will depend on your local law enforcement's policy.